TEB-model/teb/README.md

 By default, we set the real type to an 8 byte wide.
 This behaviour is controlled by the optional `USE_REAL8` flag (default ON).

+## Example application

+We have included a simple tutorial to show how TEB can be used to to estimate the buildings' energy demand for cooling due to Air Conditioning (AC) using data and parameters to reproduce the CAPITOUL (Canopy and Aerosol Particles Interactions in TOulouse Urban Layer; Masson et al., 2008) campaign.

 ## Testing

 Tests are run using the CAPITOUL data provided in `examples/CAPITOUL`.
 Tests are found in `tests/tests.py` and an overview is given in `tests/README.md`[tests/README.md].
 All tests are automatically run at every commit using Continous Integration.
 If you are looking to run your tests locally on Linux or macOS, first make sure you have installed all the [prerequisites](#prerequisites), then from the command prompt: